Hookyns/tst-expression/README.md

 ## Example
 An example demonstrating usage of member expression (`PropertyAccessExpression`) used to generate HTML Ids for model's elements.
 There is function fieldIdFor() which takes Expression argument.
 In TypeScript you set some arrow function as an argument (eg. m => m.foo).
-In compile time, the transformer looks up all `CallExpression` of method/function declaration with parameter of type Expression<>.
+In transpile time, the transformer looks up all `CallExpression` of method/function declaration with parameter of type Expression<>.
-Then it takes the argument, creates the expression tree and replace the original expression with object (implementing interface Expression<>).
+Then it takes the argument, creates the expression tree and replace the original expression with object (representing type Expression<>).

 ### Get Started
-Create project folder and run `npm i typescript-expression-transformer --save-dev`
+Create project folder and run `npm i typescript-expression-transformer ttypescript -D & npm i js-expr-tree`

 ### Source
 > src/field-id-for.ts